01-edu/public/subjects/btreeinsertdata.en.md

 ### Instructions

 Write a function that inserts new data in a binary search tree following the properties of binary search trees.

-The nodes must be defined as follows:
+The nodes must be defined as follows :

 ### Expected function